FelicianoTech/www.feliciano.tech/hugo/content/blog/2015-08-21-running-wordpress-behind-an-sslhttps-terminating-proxy.md

   - WordPress

 ---
-When creating FelicianoTech.com, I decided to go HTTPS only.
+When creating Feliciano.Tech, I decided to go HTTPS only.
 Nowadays there&#8217;s no reason not to, the cost is negligible (both in server resources & money).
 I started to build the site first in a virtual machine (VM) then on my actual server.
 Everything done over HTTP.
 Preparring to publish my site, I imported my old post, installed Jetpack, and set the WordPress & Site URLs to &#8216;https://&#8217;.
 I immediately broke everything.

 The problems that I ran into were due to how my WordPress website was being run.
 In the spirit of high-availability my server architecture is three web-backends behind a load-balancer (LB).
 With this setup, I am terminating SSL on the LB itself.
 This means public traffic comes in to the LB on port 443, gets decrypted, then gets forwarded to one of my backends on port 80 via the private network.
 This confused WordPress and caused several issues.
 You&#8217;ll run into these same issues if you terminate SSL on a proxy rather then with the web server WordPress is running.
 This can be a load-balancer or even CloudFlare.
 I&#8217;ll review how to fix them below.<!--more-->